varnishcache/varnish-cache/doc/sphinx/phk/thetoolsweworkwith.rst

 it is, only how long time has transpired.

 Ohh, and setting the stack-size for a new thread ?
-That is appearantly "too dangerous" so there is no argument in the C1X API for doing so, a clear step backwards from pthreads.
+That is apparently "too dangerous" so there is no argument in the C1X API for doing so, a clear step backwards from pthreads.

 But guess what:  Thread stacks are like T-shirts:  There is no "one